-- EDS 561 Mental and Orthopedic Disabilities (3,0,3) Characteristics and educational programs for students who have mental retardation or orthopedic and/or other health impairments.
-PREREQ: EDG 666 or EDS 360 or equivalent. - EDS 562 Early Childhood Special Education Programs (3,0,3) Special needs of handicapped preschool children; adapting preschool programs to accommodate handicapped children.
-PREREQ: EDS 360 or equivalent. - EDS 570 Working with Families of Students with Disabilities (3,0,3) Information, skills, and resources for effective interaction with parents and families of children with disabilities.
-PREREQ: EDS 362 and EDS 364, or equivalent. - EDS 572 Secondary Special Education Programs (3,0,3) Characteristics of adolescents with learning and behavior disorders; educational programming for secondary students with mild disabilities.
-PREREQ: EDS 360 or EDG 660 and EDS 561. - EDS 588 Professional Laboratory Experiences (3-6 sem. hrs.)
-Classroom field experience in added area of certification; individual project.
+- EDS 561 Mental and Orthopedic Disabilities (3,0,3) Characteristics and educational programs for students who have mental retardation or orthopedic and/or other health impairments. - EDS 562 Early Childhood Special Education Programs (3,0,3) Special needs of handicapped preschool children; adapting preschool programs to accommodate handicapped children.
+PREREQ: EDS 360 or equivalent. - EDS 570 Working with Families of Students with Disabilities (3,0,3) Information, skills, and resources for effective interaction with parents and families of children with disabilities. - EDS 572 Secondary Special Education Programs (3,0,3) Characteristics of adolescents with learning and behavior disorders; educational programming for secondary students with mild disabilities including student empowerment, lesson adaptations, and transition planning. - EDS 588 Professional Laboratory Experiences (3-6 sem. hrs.)
+Classroom field experience in added area of certification; individual project created collaboratively with a university supervisor.
 PREREQ: completed coursework for certification; valid teaching certificate.